quii/learn-go-with-tests/command-line.md

 Your other tests will now fail as they dont have a `BlindAlerter` passed in to `NewCLI`.

-Spying on BlindAlerter is not relevant for the other tests so in the test file so add
+Spying on BlindAlerter is not relevant for the other tests so in the test file add

 ```go
 var dummySpyAlerter = &SpyBlindAlerter{}
 ```

-Then passed that into the other tests.
+Then use that in the other tests to fix the compilation problems.
+By labelling it as a "dummy" it is clear to the reader of the test that it is not important.

-The tests should now compile and our new test fails
+The tests should now compile and our new test fails.

 ```
 === RUN   TestCLI